 6. Ant-Man is not a cautionary tale about inter-species relations between humans and ants.
 At all.
 Unless it’s very subtly done and it’s just gone over my head.
 Something something riding ants something.

-7. Further, Ant-Man isn’t some German art house theater bullshit about how a man grapples with feeling small in an ever-growing world.
+7. Further, Ant-Man isn’t some German art house theater nonsense about how a man grapples with feeling small in an ever-growing world.

 8. Also, don’t expect any reference to the 1980s film Mac and Me, despite what Paul Rudd would have Conan O’Brien believe.